 Amazon Associates earn from 4% for each sale, so if you can get a reader to buy the best seller “NUDGE Da Vinci 33 Piece Sketch & Drawing Pencils Studio”, you’ll earn about $1 in commission.
 Utrecht Art is another big online marketplace that caters to artists exclusively and their commission rate is 10%.

 So, if you recommend the “Artist Swing Easel with Tripod”, you could earn up to $6.50 per sale.
 Although the money that you make is only a couple of dollars, bear in mind that online traffic is recurring and when people shops at reputable marketplaces like these, they usually buy more than one item so this can translate to more earnings for you too.

 In other words, you can actually earn thousands of dollars by just recommending the same item to thousands of people searching online.

-Has anyone ever told you that you can’t make money in art ?
+Has anyone ever told you that you can’t make money in art?
 Well, that was before the Internet era.
 If you know how to apply the techniques that I have just explained, you can build a successful online business even by just selling drawing pencils.
-And that is just ONE type of tools in the entire art niche.
+And that is just ONE type of tool in the entire art niche.